-- moving a pupil to a different part of the classroom; - giving the pupil reflection time outside the door of the classroom; - suspension of privileges e.g. golden time (primary), school trips (secondary); - referral to a Head of Year or Head of Department; - staff collaborate closely, and involve senior staff as needed for advice and help on appropriate ways of implementing a strategy.
+- moving a pupil to a different part of the classroom; - giving the pupil reflection time outside the door of the classroom; - suspension of privileges e.g. golden time (primary) - staff collaborate closely, and involve senior staff as needed for advice and help on appropriate ways of implementing a strategy.